ices-taf/doc/rules.md

 ### 1.3 Recommendations (note)

-(a) This string should not appear in TAF scripts, except in a custom
+(a) This string should not appear in TAF scripts, except in a custom boot
-    `bootstrap.R` script:
+    script:

 - `http` (except stockassessment.org?)